 - What side effects can I expect from treatment?
 How can these be managed?

-- If I am vigilant with my treatment, will I be OK?
+- If I stick with my treatment, what can I expect?

 - What is my risk of developing complications?
-What happens if I do develop them?
+What happens if I develop them?

 - What are my red blood cell count and other blood cell counts?
-How can I control them and what are my goals?
+How can I control them?
+What are my goals?

 - What is the response rate to various treatments?

 You may also want to ask how often you’ll need to see your hematologist and if your insurance will cover the costs of your appointments and medication.
-You’ll also want to ask what lifestyle changes you can make at home to help with treatment.
+As well, talk to your doctor about what lifestyle changes you can make at home to help with treatment.
 Quitting smoking is typically an important step in treatment, especially since smoking increases your risk of blood clots.

-Within the last decade, advances have been made in understanding PV.
-Understanding the relationship between the JAK2 gene mutation and PV was a major breakthrough in research.
-People are now being diagnosed earlier and receiving treatment sooner because of this discovery.
-Now, studies are being conducted to try and understand why this mutation occurs.
+In the last decade, there have been advances in understanding PV.
+Understanding the relationship between the JAK2 gene mutation and PV was a breakthrough in the research.
+People are being diagnosed earlier and receiving treatment sooner because of this discovery.
+Now, researchers are conducting studies to try to understand why this mutation occurs.